 It is the goal of this web site to archive factually and historically as much as possible on the cultivation, history, and people who have been a part of this art.
 All legitimate photos and input are welcomed.

-During the later 1960's and the early 1970's Grandmaster Lee traveled the world; visited many counties; and viewed countless schools, promotion tests, tournaments, and demonstrations.
-In every sense of the word he was an ambassador of Chan Moo Kwan, Martial Arts Spirit, and good will.
-When Grandmaster Wiedenman, Master Fullerton, and Master Anthony Barnes were asked why they were doing this, the answer was simple.
-"What Grandmaster has willingly, lovingly, and selflessly shared with us in the form of technique, philosophy, knowledge, and kindness...we want to share with the martial arts world."
+During the later 1960's and the early 1970's Supreme Grandmaster Nam Suk Lee traveled the world; visited many counties; and viewed countless schools, promotion tests, tournaments, and demonstrations.
+In every sense of the word Supreme Grandmaster Lee was an ambassador of Chang Moo Kwan, martial arts spirit, and good will.
+When Grandmaster Jon Wiedenman, Master George Fullerton, and Master Tony Barnes were asked why they were doing this, their answer was simple: "What Supreme Grandmaster Nam Suk Lee has willingly, lovingly, and selflessly shared with us in the form of trust, technique, philosophy, knowledge, and kindness...we want to share with the martial arts world."